 Brands that post on multiple social media platforms should strive for consistency.
 Your brand’s voice, tone, and appearance entice audiences to connect and engage with your brand.
 Inconsistent brand messaging can confuse current and prospective customers and discourage them from engaging.

-Cross-posting enables you to amplify your core brand message across platforms.
-You can focus on the essence of your message and adapt it slightly depending on where you post it.
-No matter where your audience sees the post, they receive a consistent brand narrative.
-It also gives you more control over your brand voice.
-You can create on-brand content once and know audiences are getting the same branded experience across social platforms.
+Cross-posting enables you to amplify your core brand message across platforms without recreating it from scratch.
+You can focus on the essence of your message and adapt the format slightly depending on the platform, while keeping your voice consistent.
+No matter where your audience encounters your content, they get the same on-brand experience.

 How does cross-posting work?